slerman12/Help-me/2-Opposing-views.md

 I credited Charles as co-author on that paper, however they at the Med Center did not credit me for the prototype of the disease prognostication [model]((https://github.com/slerman12/DiseaseModeling)) (since developed since that original version mentioned [above](#charles-venuto)) and [website]((https://github.com/slerman12/DiseaseModelingWebApp)) I came up with, had to argue for, built, and presented in DC in front of reknowned Parkinson's disease researchers, a poster and live demo presentation that also wasn't credited (and not to mention was still amid the very peak of my benzo withdrawal).

-Since Charles was the only person on the committee who knew me since I began the program, when I worked for him in the Med Center in my undergrad and in the [first 3 years](https://github.com/slerman12/BrokenWisdoms/blob/main/5-Early-work-in-program.md) of my PhD, including at one point as my funding source for my PhD even as I worked for free for Chenliang, I reassured him via email, without prompt, not to worry.
-I [informed the grad school of everything](https://github.com/slerman12/BrokenWisdoms/blob/Ancillary/Not-Enough-Carbs.md) and missed the make-up review, matching another time, as Michael will illucidate, that I missed a review due to excused, highly extenuating circumstances.
-After multiple contradictory reasons, they [finally decided](https://github.com/slerman12/BrokenWisdoms/blob/main/7-Ongoing.md) this (the missed August 30th make-up review) was the reason for terminating me in my 6th year as a PhD student (and tenth at the University of Rochester).
+Since Charles was the only person on the committee who knew me since I began the program, chronology seems sufficiently relevant to mention here.

 Besides 4 years in undergrad, 5 - 7 years is the average time for a PhD (I was in my 6th), with other students in the University of Rochester CS department going into their 7th year or more.

-In summary, Michael Scott and a brand new interim committee, who had effectively never met me, decided to add to my advisor's decision, [for altogether different "reasons"](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) than this six-month review make-up, then had to change their minds when they realized every research-related reason they gave on record was wrong.
-At the end, this make-up became their only recourse.

 ### Michael L. Scott